laitakshing/zeals_interview/README.md

 ### Project Files

-- **dags/bikeshare_etl.py**: The DAG script defining the ETL process, including tasks for extracting data from BigQuery and uploading it to Google Cloud Storage.
+- **dags/bikeshare_etl.py**: The DAG script defining the ETL process, including tasks for extracting data from BigQuery public dataset bikeshare and uploading it to Google Cloud Storage as Hive partitioned data format
 - **scripts/service_account.json**: The Google Cloud service account JSON key used for authentication.
+- **scripts/analysis.sql**: Include 9 Bigquery queries for Task 5 Data Analysis
+- **scripts/create_biglake_table.sh**: The GCloud command to create bigLake Table on Hive partitioned data
+- **logs**: Logs folder to be mounted by airflow
 - **Dockerfile**: The Dockerfile for creating the Airflow environment with the required dependencies.
-- **docker-compose.yml**: The Docker Compose file to set up Airflow services like the webserver and scheduler.
+- **docker-compose.yml**: The Docker Compose file to set up Airflow services like the webserver and scheduler and PostgreSQL.
 - **requirements.txt**: Lists the Python dependencies needed for Airflow.

 ## Environment Setup